zy969/streaming-data-quality-validation/README.md

 ## Overview

 This project aims to validate the quality of streaming data in real-time, using NYC Taxi Rides datasets as a case study.
-It leverages the power of Kafka for streaming, Flink for data processing, and [StreamDQ](https://github.com/stefan-grafberger/StreamDQ) for data quality validation, ensuring high-quality training data for modern ML applications.
+It leverages the power of Kafka for streaming, Flink for data processing, and [StreamDQ](https://github.com/stefan-grafberger/StreamDQ) for data quality validation, ensuring high-quality training data for modern data-driven applications.

 ## Requirements